jackyzha0/quartz/content/notes/18-internal-routing.md

 - cosc301
 ---

+> [!INFO] different topologies
+> mesh, tree. within data centres they have a tree structure with tiers. leafs are local area networks. trees are easier to structure and manage and routing tables are more clean.

 Autonomous System
 - The Internet does not consist of independent networks
 	- Networks and routers are owned by organizations or individuals